drogerschariot/puppet-logstash/README.md

 ### Install ###

-Clone to your modules directory.
+- Clone to your modules directory.
+- Change name from puppet-logstash to logstash.

 ### Usages ###